 After Mamaroneck mom Emily Watson struggled with infertility, she created an online resource guide to all things pregnancy in Westchester: MyNestwell (www.mynestwell.com).
 The certified fertility wellness coach had looked for a platform that listed local providers, and when she couldn’t find one, created a convenient online portal herself.
 MyNestwell’s mission: “It takes a village to raise a mother.
 Let us help you

-The website is organized by stage of motherhood: fertility, pregnancy, postpartum, and beyond.
+The maternity website is organized by stage of motherhood: fertility, pregnancy, postpartum, and beyond.
 It includes lists of specific providers in the area, such as acupuncturists, lactation consultants and counselors, childbirth educators, maternal mental health specialists, birth doulas, pelvic floor specialists, and newborn-care specialists.
 The platform includes FAQs and can easily connect you with local providers along your motherhood journey.

-Westchester Birth and Parenting (www.westchesterbirthandparenting.com), founded by Hastings-on-Hudson resident Hilary Baxendale, offers preparation for the birth experience, group classes, and a way to meet other local families, now available virtually.
+Westchester Birth and Parenting (www.westchesterbirthandparenting.com), founded by Hastings-on-Hudson resident Hilary Baxendale, offers maternity preparation for the birth experience, group classes, and a way to meet other local families, now available virtually.

 Baxendale, a Lamaze-certified educator and lactation counselor, says her main goal is to get clients on the same page as their providers and to educate clients about expectations, offering information about the basics of labor and immediate postpartum.

 “We don’t want surprises.
 The day you give birth is full of surprises,” she says.
 Her virtual doula support, lactation, and new-mom groups are convenient and safe options for moms-to-be who prefer limited in-person contact during this time.
-The virtual doula package includes a prenatal apppointment (in person or through video chat) and unlimited texts and emails before birth and during labor; partner guidance tips; and a postnatal meeting.
+The virtual doula package includes a prenatal appointment (in person or through video chat) and unlimited texts and emails before birth and during labor; partner guidance tips; and a postnatal meeting.

 Baxendale’s one-day comprehensive virtual birth classes, updated with COVID-19 policy changes, have helped to create a sense of connection for new parents.
 The next class is October 25.

 Port Chester’s Prana Prenatal Yoga (www.pranaprenatalyoga.com) was a go-to destination for many moms-to-be pre-COVID.
-Now, the studio has adapted to offer virtual workshops that cover breastfeeding, sleep training, CPR/AED training, hypnobirthing, and pelvic floor training, as well as socially distanced outdoor prenatal and mommy-and-baby yoga classes.
+Now, the studio has adapted to offer virtual maternity workshops that cover breastfeeding, sleep training, CPR/AED training, hypnobirthing, and pelvic floor training, as well as socially distanced outdoor prenatal and mommy-and-baby yoga classes.
 Prana is also offering virtual support groups, facilitated by lactation consultants and licensed clinical psychologists.

 By Gina Valentino